moleculerjs/database/docs/README.md

 ```

 # Adapters
-The adapter is a class that executes the database operations with NPM libraries.
+The adapter is a class that performs the database operations with NPM libraries.
 This project contains many built-in adapters.

 If the `adapter` is not defined in the Mixin options, the service will use the NeDB adapter with memory database.
-It can be enough for testing & prototyping.
-It has the same API as MongoDB client library.
+It can be sufficient for testing & prototyping.
+It has the same API as the MongoDB client library.

->Note: The adapter connects to the database only at the first request.
-It means your service will start properly even if the database server is not available.
-The reason is that in multi-tenancy mode, the service can't establish a connection without tenant ID.
+>Note: The adapter connects to the database only on the first request.
+This means that your service will start properly even if the database server is not available.
+The reason for this is that the service cannot connect in multi-tenancy mode without a tenant ID.

 ## Cassandra
-*Not implemented yet.*
+*Not yet implemented.*

 ## Couchbase
-*Not implemented yet.*
+*Not yet implemented.*

 ## CouchDB
-*Not implemented yet.*
+*Not yet implemented.*

 ## Knex
 [Knex adapter documentation](/docs/adapters/Knex.md)